Universal541/brianreymore/src/content/essays/america-at-250.md

 They feared corruption for the same reason engineers fear structural cracks.

-Not because every crack causes collapse.

-Because enough cracks eventually do.
+Not that a few cracks cause collapse, but enough cracks eventually do.

 And from the very beginning, the cracks were there.